-There were no sales in the years ended 31 December 2013 and 31 December 2012 as the Group was yet to expand into East African geographies.
+There were no sales recorded in the East Africa business segment in the years ended 31 December 2013 and 31 December 2012, as the Group had not yet commenced operations in East Africa.

-The Group's other revenues for the year ended 31 December 2013 was €19.3 million, as compared to €42.7 million for the year ended 31 December 2012, representing a decrease of €23.4 million, or 54.7 per cent.
+The Group's other revenues for the year ended 31 December 2013 was € 19.3 million, as compared to €42.7 million for the year ended 31 December 2012, representing a decrease of €23.4 million, or 54.7 per cent.
 This decrease was principally due to reduced invoicing and resulting revenues in respect of projects for which the Group is part of a consortium.